multiversx/mx-docs/docs/developers/data/abi.md

 A new field called `esdtAttributes` was added to the ABI file, where developers can find the structs (name, type) exported using the `esdt_attribute` trait annotation.
 Additionally, each `esdt_attribute` will create a new json file with the name given by the developer (followed by `.esdt-abi`) and containing its exported structs (names, types and descriptions).

 The name/ticker is just a way to identify the idea of the token because we do not have the exact identifier or the possibility to create it through this annotation.
-We only use this annotation as a mark up for a specific ESDT, in order to define its fields' attributes type.
+We only use this annotation as a mark-up for a specific ESDT, in order to define its fields' attributes type.
 It is useful to define ESDT attributes' type beforehand in order to get more specific and overall better results fetching data from other services.

 ### Example using basic types